Argentine Naval Aviation: A carrier navy

-In 1972 aircraft changed the word Naval to Armada painted on thempictorial

 More aircraft entered service during the 1960s, including the C-47 Dakota (which were extensively used in Antarctica including the first national landing on the South Pole made in 1962 by Captain Hermes Quijada who departed from Ellsworth Station), Sikorsky S-55 helicopters and shore based aircraft P-2 Neptunes for maritime patrol duties.

-In 1969 the Navy received her second carrier, ARA 25 de Mayo, from the Netherlands.
+In 1969 the Navy received her second carrier, ARA Veinticinco de Mayo, from the Netherlands.
 On her voyage home, the British company Hawker Siddeley demonstrated its Harrier GR1 but the Argentines opted for the A-4Q Skyhawk instead.
-More helicopters were incorporated into the new carrier, the Alouette III and the SH-3 Sea King (the more advanced S-2E Tracker variant).
+More helicopters were incorporated into the new carrier, the Alouette III and the SH-3 Sea King, and also the more advanced S-2E variant of the Tracker.
 Cargo planes Fokker F-28 and L-188 Electra modified for maritime patrol were also added.

 The 1970s surface fleet modernization plan included the purchase of British destroyers with their complement of Westland Sea Lynx helicopters but their use would be affected by the upcoming events.